 Place the watermelon pieces on the dehydrator racks spacing them so they do not touch each other.
 This way they will dry more evenly.
 I used an Excalibur Dehydrator and my manual says to set the temperature at 135 degrees.
 Be sure and look at your own dehydrator to see the correct temperature for your dehydrator.
 The time to dehydrate will always depend on the humidity of the room you are using to dry the product.
 Today this batch of watermelon took about 9 hours.
 No chemicals or preservatives.

-Preserving fruits and vegetables bring me so much joy.
-I have my dehydrator sitting out in the kitchen so I can load it every day if I have some excess fruit or vegetables.
+Preserving fruits and vegetables brings me so much joy.
+I have my dehydrator sitting out on the kitchen counter so I can load it every day if I have some excess fruit or vegetables.
 When you dehydrate watermelon your house smells so good.
 Of course, the finished product is super yummy!
-Please let me know what you are dehydrating this week.
+Please let me know what you are dehydrating this season, I’d love to hear from you.
 May God Bless this world, Linda

 Here are the other Dehydrating Posts I have done: